ARMORED MUD BALLS -- One of geology's rarest "Sedimentary Structures"

 Besides lots of local Newspaper articles, our local Armored Mud Balls have been documented in the Boston Sunday Globe, Yankee Magazine, and Channel 5's Chronicles series.

 ORGANIZATION SUPPORTERS National Assoc. of Geoscience Teachers, New England Section; Conn.
-Valley Mineral Club; Pascommuck Conservation Trust; Franklin County Historical Societies, Nolumbeka (Indigenous Peoples) Project, New England Historical Society, Greenfield Comm.
+Valley Mineral Club; Pascommuck Conservation Trust; Franklin County Historical Societies, Nolumbeka (Indigenous Peoples) Project, New England Historical Society, Mass.
+Historical Societies (Medford, Norwell) Greenfield Comm.
 College Foundation, Franklin County Chamber of Commerce.

 MASS.
 LEGISLATORS State Reps.
-Paul Mark, Jack Lewis, Sean Garballey
+Paul Mark, Jack Lewis, Sean Garballey, Susanna Whipps

-GEOLOGISTS Tom Vaughn, Science Educator; Mark McMenamin, Mt.
+GEOLOGISTS Paul Olsen, Columbia; Tom Vaughn, Science Educator; Mark McMenamin, Mt.
 Holyoke College; John Brady, Smith College; Fred Venne, Beneski Museum; Tekla Harms, Amherst College; Michael L. Williams, UMass; Virginia Irvine (retired); Bud Wobus, Williams College; Steve Bill, Keene State; Don Sluter, UMass; Nikki Hill, Bentley College; Steve Winters, Holyoke CC; Tarin Weiss, Westfield State; Lori Weeden, UMass / Lowell; Patrick Getty, Collin College (TX), Wm.
 J. Fritz, SICC (NY) Pres.
 Emeritus and armored mud ball researcher; Callan Bentley, Piedmont CC (VA), Dave Walker, Columbia U.; and many others.
+Sy Montgomery, Science writer & National Book Award Finalist.

 Hundreds of people have signed the Petition -- SEE BUTTON BELOW --